19.00.050 SPECIALIZED VEHICLES (CALEA 41.1.3)

 Decisions regarding the safe operation of unmarked vehicles are the sole responsibility of the operator.
 The operator must possess a current and valid WA State driver’s license and attend a safe vehicle-handling course.
 Operators of unmarked vehicles, including unmarked enforcement vehicles, shall comply with all appropriate State traffic laws and policy, procedure, rules and regulations of the Department.

 The Fleet Maintenance Manager and the Traffic Division Supervisors shall be responsible for ensuring that the vehicle is adequately maintained for its stated purposes/uses.
+Refer to Vehicle Inspection sheet for equipment contained in vehicle.

 The primary function of the officers assigned to ride a police motorcycle is traffic enforcement and safety.
 The use of these motorcycles, and the conditions they will be utilized are as follows: